Daily Watchlist Archive

 |---|---|---|---|

-- 10 MA cross: close below rising 10d MA → exit next open
+- Trend exit: A close below the rising short-term MA signals trend deterioration — exit on the next open

 Gamma Exposure Scanner